Diplolepis (wasp): Inquilines and parasitoids

 The galls of nearly all Diplolepis species are known to host inquilines - species that invade and occupy a gall but do not feed on the larva of the inducing species, though the inducing larva often dies as a result of the activity of the inquiline.
 Species of the gall wasp genus Periclistus are the most common inquiline species found in Diplolepis galls and may occupy over half the Diplolepis galls produced in a given year.

-The larvae of both the gall-inducing Diplolepis species and the inquilines (if present) are used as hosts by a number of parasitoid wasps, including wasps from the families Eulophidae, Eurytomidae, Chalcididae, Pteromalidae, Torymidae, and Ichneumonidae.
+The larvae of both the gall-inducing Diplolepis species and the inquilines (if present) are used as hosts by a number of parasitoid wasps, including wasps from the families Eulophidae, Eupelmidae, Eurytomidae, Ormyridae, Pteromalidae, Torymidae, and Ichneumonidae.

 Taxonomy

 The name 'Diplolepis' was first used for this group by Etienne-Louis Geoffroy in 1762.
-The genus is monophyletic and, with Liebelia, constitutes the tribe Diplolepidini within the subfamily Cyinipinae.
+The genus is monophyletic and, with Liebelia, constitutes the subfamily Diplolepidinae.
+This subfamily was previously considered a tribe - Diplolepidini - of the gall wasp family Cynipidae.
 There are currently about 50 described species in the genus, including: